- Co-sleeping can strengthen parent-baby bonding and make nighttime breastfeeding much easier in the early months.

 Enhanced bonding, easier nighttime feeding, and improved sleep are significant advantages, while safety concerns, sleep disruptions, and potential relationship impacts are notable drawbacks.

-Parents in Western Australia should weigh these factors carefully and consult with healthcare professionals to make informed choices that align with their family’s needs and values.
+Parents in Australia should weigh these factors carefully and consult with healthcare professionals to make informed choices that align with their family’s needs and values.

 Whether you choose to co-sleep or adopt alternative sleep arrangements, the priority should always be the safety and well-being of the baby.